Top places to visit in China

 The Flaming Mountains folklore museum at Turpan, Xinjiang

 The deserts around Turpan, Xinjiang are the hottest in China (121 ° F [49 ° C]) , and because Turpan lies in a depression (505 feet [154 meters] below sea level) the heat is trapped.
-Grapes are the most famous produce from Turpan.
+Grapes and melons are the most famous produce from Turpan.
 The town is irrigated by a system of covered water channels bringing precious water from far away hills.
 The area was settled by Uighur people in the 7th century who converted to Islam and mosques such as the ‘Imin Ta’ were built in the Persian style.

 Lhasa, Tibet